Nagendra1997/mesibo-documentation/conferencing.md

 }

 ```
-### Publishing multiple screens
+### Sharing multiple screens
 Note that you can simultaneously be publishing as many streams as you like.
 For example, in a conference you can share multiple screens at the same time.
 Or if you have multiple camera devices, you can share multiple camera feed at the same time.

-For every stream you want to publish, initialize a stream object using `getLocalParticipant` with a unique stream-id and then place a `call()`
+For every stream you want to publish, initialize a call object using `getLocalParticipant` with a unique stream-id and then place a `call()`

 On the other end, the members of the group will be able to see multiple streams with different `stream-id` from you.
 They will be able to subscribe to each of your streams seperately.